Experience Northern Ireland's Food and Drink - find fantastic hospitality right here

 On 5th November 2018, at the prestigious International Travel and Tourism Awards, Northern Ireland was named 'World's Best Food Destination 2018' showing that we truly have so much to offer!
 You can learn more about the award, here.

 NI Food Tours are for Foodies and those who just love good food and drink!

 If you’re visiting Northern Ireland for the first time or you live here, come on an NI Food Tour and get to know the food of County Down – where we have more award winning Producers and Restaurants than anywhere else in NI!

 Tracey is NI Food Tours' local Tour Guide and she has an in depth knowledge of where to find great local Producers, where you will hear their story and taste their produce.
 You will sample foods as varied as single estate whiskey to artisan dulse wheaten bread and everything in between!
 We will stop for a bite to eat at a local award winning Restaurant where the emphasis is on very fresh and very local.

 There are tours availabile upon booking of Echlinville Distillery - offering a real insight into the workings of Northern Ireland’s first licenced distillery in over 125 years.
 Guests will be personally welcomed and guided through the process, from the barley arriving from the fields, through to the maturation warehouse where the Angels are certainly enjoying their share.
 For more information or to book, Click Here.

 Recipes to try at home

-If you have been to any of our events which we have had cookery demos you will know that the chef's involved have created some amazing dishes out of our local ingredients which you could make at home too!
+If you have ever been to any of our events at which we had cookery demonstations, you will know first hand that the chef's featured have created some amazing dishes using our local ingredients, and now you can have a go at making them at home too!

-We had the pleasure of hosting celebrity Chef Nick Nairn at the Portavogie Seafood Festival on Saturday 12 August accompanied by the fantastic chef team from local college SERC:
+We've had the pleasure of hosting celebrity Chef Nick Nairn at the Portavogie Seafood Festival on Saturday 12 August accompanied, by the fantastic chef team from local college SERC: